OWASP/www-project-secure-coding-dojo/index.md

 ### Description

 The Secure Coding Dojo is a training platform which can be customized to integrate with custom vulnerable websites and other CTF challenges.
+The project was initially developed at Trend Micro and was donated to OWASP in 2021.

 Here are some of the features: